stackrox/stackrox/.github/api_guidelines.md

   - Be aware that high-cardinality APIs are not an ideal candidate for logging per API call.

-Once the deprecation time has been met after **two** releases, the API can safely be fully removed (i.e. removing the service associated with the API).
+Once the deprecation time has been met after **two** releases, the API can safely be fully removed (i.e. removing the service associated with the API), but it is up to your discretion to postpone or not to go through with the deprecation.